strayiker/smart-home-media-assistant-telegram-bot/README.md

 5. Create scripts to **start**, **stop**, and **update** the bot.
 6. Run the `qBittorrent` and the bot for you.

-Throughout the setup process, the script will interact with you, asking for the necessary information to configure the software and the bot itself.
+It will ask you for the necessary information to configure the software and the bot itself.

 ## Manual Installation

-### Prerequisites
+### Requirements

 **The following software is required to be installed on your PC:**